dedo94/Domitilla/README.md

     * The ones with _(.gv)_ extension are UNSTRUCTURED GLOBAL GRAPH;
     * The ones with _(.ndr)_ extension are PETRI NET.
 They can be opened with an external program called [TINA](http://projects.laas.fr/tina/download.php).

+## Example

+Select "compose.gv" and "parallel.gv" leave the example node given in the text area and click on syncronization.
+The result will be a simple fusion of the decribed node.

 ## Release History

 * 2.0.0